Worried about your mortgage

 Homeowners Mortgage Support

-Under the homeowners mortgage support scheme borrowers who are facing possession because of a large but temporary reduction in their income can defer part of their interest payments for up to two years.
-This will reduce your monthly payments but the money isn’t written off – the deferred payments are added on to the outstanding mortgage balance.
-So you will pay it back eventually, with interest.
+This scheme ended in April 2011.
+Under the homeowners mortgage support scheme borrowers who were facing possession because of a large but temporary reduction in their income could defer part of their interest payments for up to two years.
+This reduced monthly payments but the money wasn’t written off – the deferred payments were added on to the outstanding mortgage balance.
+So it would be paid back eventually, with interest.

-More information on Homeowner Mortgage Support is available here on the directgov website
+More information on Homeowner Mortgage Support is available on the archived pages of the directgov website.

 Mortgage Rescue schemes are operated independently in England, Scotland, and Wales.